bqv/rc/README.md

 Some paths in these profiles (like ~/.cFG/* and /etc/core) are specific to my systems (configuration git repos), and can/should be removed or updated to local paths.

-### Note on abstractions with multiarch

-In the distro I've used in the past, multiarch was structured like this:

-	/usr/*-linux-gnu*/bin/...
-	/usr/*-linux-gnu*/sbin -> bin
-	/usr/*-linux-gnu*/lib/...
-	/usr/*-linux-gnu*/include/...
-	/usr/host -> *-linux-gnu*
-	/usr/share/...
-	/usr/{bin,sbin,lib} -> host/{bin,sbin,lib}
-	/{bin,sbin,lib} -> host/{bin,sbin,lib}

-And stuff under "profiles/abstractions" is copied from those shipped from apparmor (in "/etc/apparmor.d/abstractions"), but with paths adjustable for that layout via "multiarch" var (see "profiles/tunables/multiarch").

-For instance, with default `@{multiarch}=""`, `/usr/@{multiarch}{lib/firefox,bin}/firefox` will be `/usr/{lib/firefox,bin}/firefox`, but with `@{multiarch}=*-linux-gnu*/`, it will be `/usr/x86_64-pc-linux-gnu/{lib/firefox,bin}/firefox`.
-Note that final slash in "multiarch" var is required if it isn't empty.

-Default "/etc/apparmor.d/abstractions" can probably be used with these profiles, as they should have same stuff, but with more "classic" layout.

-**BUT** as I'm not using multiarch-distro these days, all this stuff might be bitrotten, and all the profile attachment specs are wrong for multiarch (e.g. "/usr/bin/firefox"), as I've never figured-out how to attach same profile to multiple binaries easily.